thanhan868192/capstoneProject/README.md

 # capstoneProject
+  - Captone project is is responsible for creating movies and managing and assigning actors to those movies, creating a system to simplify and streamline your process.
+## Motivation
+  - I developed this project to make use of the knowledge you acquired in this nanodegree and hence gain confidence in these skills
+  - I wanted to contribute something to the open-source community by building this tool
 ### Install Dependencies

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)